mendersoftware/mender-docs/07.Server-installation/02.Upgrading-from-previous-versions/090.Upgrading-from-3.3-to-3.6/docs.md

 !!
 We strongly recommend using an external redis service provider.
 <!--AUTOVERSION: "blob/%"/ignore-->
 !!
-As a reference we provide redis as a dependency through a [subchart](https://github.com/mendersoftware/mender-helm/blob/5.3.0/mender/Chart.yaml#L19).
+As a reference, we provide redis as a dependency through a [subchart](https://github.com/mendersoftware/mender-helm/blob/5.3.0/mender/Chart.yaml#L19).
 !!
-We don not provide support for troubleshooting issues related to problems with an internally deployed redis instance.
+We do not provide support for troubleshooting issues related to problems with an internally deployed redis instance.

 The service specific redis credentials which were used before the helm chart version 5 need to be removed: